 Two Ways to Make a Notebook

 Hi!
-As mentioned in my previous post here, I recently made a ‘Writing Kit for On-the Go, including some notebooks, using two different methods.
+As mentioned in my previous post, here, I recently made a “Writing Kit for On-the Go” for my sister, which included a couple of notebooks, made using two different methods.

 handmade-notebook